webbedfeet/SanskritiAnnounce/content/posts/2018-12-04-saraswati-puja-2019-cultural-program-participation.md

 | Notification to prospective participants regarding acceptance or rejection | December 30, 2018 |

-Informatino about childrens' recitation and drawing competitions will follow
+Information about childrens' recitation and drawing competitions will follow